 Unfortunately, Ghana failed to qualify for the next three AFCONs and had no luck getting to the FIFA World Cup in the 20th century.
 Hosting AFCON for the second time in 1978, Ghana won their third title.
 Midfielder Karim Abdul Razak was the tournament’s best player, while forward Opoku Afriyie was joint-top scorer.
 The Black Stars won their fourth Africa Cup of Nations in 1982 and only trail Cameroon and Egypt for the most titles.

 The first Ghana FIFA World Cup appearance finally came in 2006 after a nearly 50 year wait.
 The Black Stars did quite well in their first World Cup as they were the only African team to make the knockout stage.

 Following a 2-0 loss to Italy in their opener, Ghana defeated Czech Republic 2-0 and the USA 2-1.
 With six points, Ghana finished second in their group and faced Brazil in the round of 16.
 A talented Brazilian side defeated Ghana 3-0.

 In 2010 World Cup qualifying, Ghana national football team had a perfect record and were the first African team to make the World Cup.
-The Black Stars once again made the round of 16 and got their first knockout stage win, a 2-1 win over the USA as Asamoah Gyan scored the winner.
+The Black Stars once again made the round of 16 and got their first knockout stage win, 2-1 over the USA with Asamoah Gyan scoring the winner.
 In a controversial quarterfinals match, Ghana fell to Uruguay in penalties.